noah-nuebling/mac-mouse-fix/.github/ISSUE_TEMPLATE/bug_report.md

 - Mouse: [Specify, which brand and model of mouse your are using here.]

 **Additional Info**
-[Add any other info about the problem here.]
+[Add any extra info about the problem here.]
 [E.g. console logs, crash reports, or screenshots.]
 [To find console logs: 1.
 Go to Console.app > ((Your device name)) 2.
 Reproduce the error and note the exact time.
 3. Look for logs occurring at the time of the error.
 4. Copy-paste them in here.]
 [To find crash reports: 1.
 Go to Console.app > Crash Reports 2.
 Search for logs whose name contains "legacyLoader", "System Preferences", or "Mouse Fix Helper" 3.
 Drag and drop them in here.]